shakebugs/shake-docs/docs/ios/configuration-and-data/automatic-screen-recording.md

 </TabItem></Tabs>

+Duration of the automatically attached video is 15 seconds.

 :::note

 Screen recording runs on iOS 13+ devices only.
 Testing on iOS simulator may not work and can produce warnings in console log without screen recording.